Cats Tor Walk

 About the walk

-1¼ miles in total, the there-and-back walk to Cats Tor should take 40 minutes to 1 hour at a leisurely pace, though provided the wind is light and weather's fair, you'll likely want to dally along the way and make the most of the beautiful scenery.
+1¼ miles in total, this “there and back” walk to Cats Tor should take 40 minutes to 1 hour at a leisurely pace, though provided the wind is light and weather’s fair, you’ll likely want to dally along the way and make the most of the beautiful scenery.

 The views from the top of Cats Tor are superb on a clear day.
 The distinctive hill that comes into view as you near the top is Shutlingsloe, with Shining Tor also visible close at hand a little further along the ridge.